jetbrains-academy/rustlings-course/Common Programming Concepts/If/Managing Conditions/task.md

 For example, let's apply [DeMorgan's law](https://en.wikipedia.org/wiki/De_Morgan%27s_laws) **quick-fix**.

-Place cursor on `&&` and use &shortcut:ShowIntentionActions; shortcut to see available context actions.
+Place the cursor on `&&` and use the &shortcut:ShowIntentionActions; shortcut to see available context actions.

 ![](image.png)

-Now can you quickly understand  what the code from `main.rs` file prints?
+Now, can you quickly understand what the code from `main.rs` file prints?

 <div class="hint">
-  Resulting if condition should be <br>
+  The resulting if condition should be <br>
   <code>(number > 4 && number <= 9) || (number > 0 && number < 10)</code>
 </div>